Efficient Quantum Oracle for Solving Bilinear Diophantine Equations on Digital Quantum Computers: Quantum factoring algorithm using Grover search

-The oracle can be decomposed in terms of several circuit primitives as shown in Fig.~\ref{fig:circuit1}.
-A key operation is the quantum multiply-and-add gate (QMA) and its inverse (QNMA), which are similar to the fused multiply-add and fused negative multiply-add instructions in modern CPUs.
-These operations act on all three registers to realize the unitary transformation $|x,y\rangle|z\rangle \rightarrow |x,y\rangle|z\pm (axy + bx + cy + d) \mod 2^{n_z}\rangle$ where $a,b,c,d$ are integer parameters.
-This can be realized with $\mathcal{O}(n^3)$ gates in the Fourier domain as a sequence of one-qubit phase gates and two- and three-qubit controlled phase gates acting on the $Z$ register, preceded by a quantum Fourier transform QFT and followed by an inverse quantum Fourier transform IQFT (Supplementary Information).
-The QNMA, QMA operations envelop a (inverted) multicontrolled Z gate which applies a $\pi$ phase shift to the $\ket{z=0}$ basis state.
-This can be efficiently implemented using approximately $4n_z^2$ Toffoli gates or $12n_z^2$ elementary two qubit gates using the $X,Y$ registers as auxiliary qubits~\cite{Barenco1995}.
+The oracle can be decomposed in terms of several circuit primitives as shown in Fig.~\ref{fig:circuit1} (see Supplementary Information for a full decomposition in terms of elementary gates).
+A key operation is the quantum multiply-and-add gate (QMA; not to be confused with the complexity class Quantum Merlin Arthur) and its inverse (QNMA), which are similar to the fused multiply-add and fused negative multiply-add instructions in modern CPUs.
+These operations act on all three registers to realize the unitary transformation $|x,y\rangle|z\rangle \rightarrow |x,y\rangle|z\pm (Axy + Bx + Cy + D) \mod 2^{n_z}\rangle$ where $A,B,C,D$ are integer parameters.
+This can be realized with $\mathcal{O}(n^3)$ gates in the Fourier domain as a sequence of one-qubit phase gates and two- and three-qubit controlled phase gates acting on the $Z$ register, preceded by a quantum Fourier transform and followed by an inverse quantum Fourier transform.
+The QNMA, QMA operations envelop a (inverted) multicontrolled Z gate which applies a $\pi$ phase shift to the $|z=0\rangle$ basis state.
+This is implemented via phase kickback ($H \cdot C^{n_z-1}X \cdot H$) using the Barenco dirty-ancilla ladder~\cite{Barenco1995}, with the $X, Y$ registers supplying the $n_z - 3$ required dirty ancilla qubits, giving a cost of approximately $4(n_z - 3)$ Toffoli gates.